Before and After weight loss chef success story Virginia Willis

 How to Make Lasting Change?

 The process is very logical – it doesn’t make it easy, but it is easy to make sense of.
 You are what you do.
 Little things add up.
-Instead of reaching for the full-fat ultra decadent ganache, make a swap for this Skinny Chocolate Dipping Sauce and fruit.
+Instead of reaching for the full-fat ultra decadent ganache, swap in this Skinny Chocolate Dipping Sauce and fruit.

 You Don’t Have to Bend Over Backwards

 You don’t have to do everything all at once.
-My Life Guardrails evolved over time and are still growing.
+My Life Guardrails evolved and are still growing.
 My journal at day’s end will often look something like this:

 As long as I have more in the “yes” column than the “no” column, then I am doing okay!
 Do I sometimes mess up, hit the guardrails, and scrape the proverbial paint?
 Of course, I do.
 I’m human.
 Do I try to think about what I need to do better the next day?
 I certainly do and you can, too.